junxit/us-congress-code/title-42/chapter-6a/sec-290bb-2a.md

 ## Notes

+### Editorial Notes

 ### Codification

 Section was not enacted as part of the Public Health Service Act which comprises this chapter.
 Section was formerly classified to section 257a of this title.

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

 “Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.